 What causes presbyopia?

-Although presbyopia is often confused with farsightedness, the causes are different: presbyopia occurs when the lens loses flexibility with age, whereas farsightedness is caused by a misshaped eyeball or cornea.
-Presbyopia is also part of the aging process, compared to farsightedness which is typically an inherited vision problem.
+Although presbyopia is often confused with farsightedness, the causes are different: Presbyopia occurs when the lens loses flexibility with age, whereas a misshapen eyeball or cornea causes farsightedness.
+Presbyopia is also part of aging, compared to farsightedness, which is typically an inherited vision problem.

 How is presbyopia treated?